-As we will see when we take a look at a few more of the renowned online betting sites, many of the welcome bonuses offered by online betting sites are very similar.
+As we will see when we take a look at a few more of the renowned online betting sites, many of the welcome bonuses and online betting UK offers on sites are very similar.
 The Unibet one we highlighted earlier stands out from the crowd with the amount of deposit that they are willing to match for anyone setting up a new customer account using their promotional code.
 But there are still some other attractive offers to entice you in – and Ladbrokes has one of them.

 Almost half of all online sports bets are made on football matches so it is vitally important for any online betting company wanting to be popular and successful that they make sure that they have an extensive list of football competition, leagues and events markets.
 And Ladbrokes does.

 You can, of course, bet on the big leagues such as the English Premier League, Spain’s La Liga, Serie A in Italy and the German Bundesliga.
 But if you want to cast your eyes further afield – or if you happen to have specialist knowledge of a minor league or competition – then you can put that to very good use at Ladbrokes.